Saint Kitts and Nevis: European arrival and early colonial period (1493–1700)

 Christopher Columbus was the first European to sight the islands in 1493.
-The first settlers were the English in 1623, led by Thomas Warner, who established a settlement at Old Road Town on the west coast of St Kitts after achieving an agreement with the Carib chief Ouboutou Tegremante.
+The first permanent European settlers were the English in 1623, led by Thomas Warner, who established a settlement at Old Road Town on the west coast of St Kitts after achieving an agreement with the Carib chief Ouboutou Tegremante.
 The French later also settled on St Kitts in 1625 under Pierre Belain d'Esnambuc.
 As a result, both parties agreed to partition the island into French and English sectors.
 From 1628 onward the English also began settling on Nevis.

-The French and English, intent on exploitation of the island's resources, encountered resistance from the native Caribs (Kalinago), who waged war during the first three years of the settlements' existence.
+The French and English, intent on exploitation of the island's resources, encountered resistance from the Kalinago, who waged war during the first three years of the settlements' existence.
 The Europeans resolved to rid themselves of this problem.
 An ideological campaign was waged by colonial chroniclers, dating back to the Spanish, as they produced literature which denied the Kalinagos' humanity (a literary tradition carried through the late-seventeenth century by such authors as Jean-Baptiste du Tertre and Pere Labat).
 In 1626 the Anglo-French settlers joined forces to massacre the Kalinago at a place that became known as Bloody Point, allegedly to preempt a Carib plan to expel or kill all European settlers.
 Thereafter, the English and French established large sugar plantations which were worked by imported African slaves.
 This made the planter-colonists rich, but drastically altered the islands' demographics as black slaves soon came to outnumber Europeans.

 A Spanish expedition of 1629 sent to enforce Spanish claims destroyed the English and French colonies and deported the settlers back to their respective countries.
 As part of the war settlement in 1630, the Spanish permitted the re-establishment of the English and French colonies.
 Spain later formally recognised Britain's claim to St Kitts with the Treaty of Madrid (1670), in return for British cooperation in the fight against piracy.

 As Spanish power declined, Saint Kitts became a key base for English and French expansion in the Caribbean.
 From St Kitts the British settled the islands of Antigua, Montserrat, Anguilla and Tortola, and the French settled Martinique, the Guadeloupe archipelago and Saint Barthélemy.
 During the late 17th century, France and England fought for control over St Kitts and Nevis, fighting wars in 1667, 1689–90 and 1701–13.
 The French renounced their claim to the islands with the Treaty of Utrecht in 1713.
 The islands' economy, already shattered by war, was further harmed by natural disasters: In 1690 an earthquake destroyed Jamestown, capital of Nevis, forcing the construction of a new capital at Charlestown.
 Further damage was caused by a hurricane in 1707.